TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/DeepLinking/Index.rst

 ===================

-When creating links to anything in the backend, it is recommended that the `Share` button is used to generate the link.
+When creating links to anything in the backend, it is recommended that the :guilabel:`Share` button is used to generate the link.
 Copying the URL from the browser is not recommended.